 \subsection{Implementation Details}

-Our network is built based on a pure transformer architecture~\cite{jiang2021transgan}, details are shown in supplementary materials.
-In the experiment, we use two Tesla V100 GPUs of 16G of RAM each.
-An Adam optimizer with $\beta_{1}=0$, $\beta_{2}=0.99$, and the learning rate $1e-4$ is adopted to tune both generator and discriminator.
-The batch size is 12 for both generator and discriminator.
-During training, we run 500 epochs for all experiments and choose the best epoch based on the Frechet Inception Distance (FID)~\cite{heusel2017gans} score between generated images and validation data.
-We implement DiffAug.~\cite{zhao2020differentiable} as our augmentation strategy during the training process.
-The augmentation policy adopted in our experiment includes random color transforms, translation, cutout, scaling, and rotation.
+All experiments are conducted using two Tesla V100 GPUs, each with 16GB of RAM, and implemented with PyTorch.
+An Adam optimizer with parameters $\beta_{1}=0$, $\beta_{2}=0.99$, and a learning rate of $1e-4$ is used to tune both the generator and discriminator.
+The batch size is set to 12 for both the generator and discriminator.
+Training is performed over 500 epochs for all experiments.
+We select the best epoch based on two criteria: the Frechet Inception Distance (FID) score between the generated images and the validation data, and the classification performance on the validation set.